We are asked a thousand and one different questions about what we do. Here are a few common ones.

 Custom-made: This is for shoes/boots based on our designs off the website but customized to fit your foot.
 Customised footwear can be between $1100-$1600 on average.
 Typically the extra cost is between $150-$700 from our standard pricing.
 Please note this price guide will vary from customer to customer, the leather chosen and the soling details which can push this price higher in certain cases.

-Bespoke: Bespoke shoes typically fall between $1000-$1500 for your first pair.
-Certain styles such as loafers in the moccasin style can be in the higher bracket or more due to the construction method and dependent on your fit.
-Above the ankle and knee high boots are typically between $1600-$2200+ depending on leather chosen, construction method and fit.
+Bespoke: Bespoke shoes typically fall between $1500+ for your first pair.
+Above the ankle and knee high zip boots are typically between $1800+ depending on leather chosen, construction method and fit, which can push this higher.
 Boots above the ankle generally require a mock up to be made to make sure the shoe will fit around your leg and foot, which adds time and cost to the process.

 All the pricing factors depend greatly on the measurements of the customer, the leather/s chosen, the method of construction and the finishing details.
 We will try to give you as rough a guide as possible over the phone or on email based on your design but a final quote can only be given with an appointment after measurements and all the design details have been defined.